bilelmoussaoui/flatpak-vscode/README.md

 - `flatpak`
 - `flatpak-builder`

-  If you're using Fedora Silverblue, you will have to layer `flatpak-builder` as it is no longer part of the base image.
-You can use something like `rpm-ostree install flatpak-builder`.
+If you're using Fedora Silverblue, it is recommended to install `org.flatpak.Builder` through `flatpak install org.flatpak.Builder`.
+However, layering `flatpak-builder` through `rpm-ostree install flatpak-builder` is still possible.
+The extension would use the host `flatpak-builder` by default and fallback to the flatpak-installed `org.flatpak.Builder`.

 ## Commands